14/11/2025

 • Sweep in two directions: To remove all dirt and debris trapped in the texture, first sweep with a soft-bristled broom following the direction of the tile texture, then sweep diagonally.

 • Avoid excess cleaner residue: Use minimal cleaning solution and rinse thoroughly.
-Textured tiles can hold onto residues, which can attract more dirt if it isn’t fully removed.
+Textured tiles can hold onto residues, which can attract more dirt if it isn't fully removed, leading to grout haze.

 • Consider a steam cleaner (with caution): A steam cleaner can effectively loosen dirt in the crevices, but be sure to test it on a small, inconspicuous area first.
 You'll also want to use a low-pressure setting to avoid potential damage.